stratisproject/Documentation/source/Sidechains/two-way-federated-peg-solution.rst

 1. The user obtains a sidechains wallet.
 2. The user makes a payment of 100 TSTRAT to the federation's mainchain P2SH address.
 They also supply a TAPEX address from their sidechain wallet.
 The journey of this address is shown in red.
 The UTXO containing the 100 TSTRAT is spent (unlocked).
-3. One of rhe mainchain federated gateways
+3. One of the mainchain federated gateways